 Looks-wise it fits the strip.
 A pair of glowing neon cherries marks the entrance.
 Inside, one of the few concessions to décor among the blonde wooden benches and stools is a vending machine of Japanese crack snacks.
 Downstairs is a private karaoke room so you can smash pork head croquette bao and Bon Jovi simultaneously.
 Bring the fun.

-You’ll find a few Golden Fields refugees in the menu mix (the St Kilda restaurant has become wine bar, Luxembourg) including the sweet and squishy New England lobster rolls and the twice-cooked duck – a half or quarter bird with anise-fragrant meat and shatter-crisp skin for tearing up and eating in soft steamed buns.
+You’ll find a few Golden Fields refugees in the menu mix, including the sweet and squishy New England lobster rolls and the twice-cooked duck – a half or quarter bird with anise-fragrant meat and shatter-crisp skin for tearing up and eating in soft steamed buns.

 Dumplings by comparison are a little hit and miss.
 You can’t argue with the Chinese pot stickers – pan-fried pork and prawn dumplings are five-spice heavy and connected by a lacy golden web of starch.
 Prawn and chicken wontons, served swimming in a chilli-vinegar sauce, don’t quite nail the sharp, sweet, salty trifecta.

 We prefer to hammer a big bowl of Brussels sprouts, browned up with fat leeched from slices of spicy-sweet Chinese sausage.
 Or there’s a fan of cold poached chicken, daubed in a tar-thick black sesame sauce, amped up further with a dusting of crushed Sichuan peppercorns.